UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPlanListReq.md

 NewUnibeeApiMerchantPlanListReqWithDefaults instantiates a new UnibeeApiMerchantPlanListReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBillingIntervalMin

+`func (o *UnibeeApiMerchantPlanListReq) GetBillingIntervalMin() string`

+GetBillingIntervalMin returns the BillingIntervalMin field if non-nil, zero value otherwise.

+### GetBillingIntervalMinOk

+`func (o *UnibeeApiMerchantPlanListReq) GetBillingIntervalMinOk() (*string, bool)`

+GetBillingIntervalMinOk returns a tuple with the BillingIntervalMin field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBillingIntervalMin

+`func (o *UnibeeApiMerchantPlanListReq) SetBillingIntervalMin(v string)`

+SetBillingIntervalMin sets BillingIntervalMin field to given value.

+### HasBillingIntervalMin

+`func (o *UnibeeApiMerchantPlanListReq) HasBillingIntervalMin() bool`

+HasBillingIntervalMin returns a boolean if a field has been set.

 ### GetCount